eth-protocol-fellows/protocol-studies/docs/wiki/EL/JSON-RPC.md

   * An invalid case is 0x400 because there are no leading zeroes allowed

 ## Transport agnostic

 Worth to mention here the JSON-RPC is transport agnostic, meaning it can be used over any transport protocol, such as HTTP, WebSockets (WSS), or even Inter-Process Communication (IPC).
 Their differences can be summarized as it follows:
 * **HTTP** transport provides an unidirectional response-request model, which gets the connection closed after the response is sent.
 * **WSS** is a bidirectional protocol, which means the connection is kept open until either the node or the user explicitly closes it.
 It allows subscriptions-based model communication such as event-driven interactions.
 * **IPC** transport protocol is used for communication between processes running on the same machine.
-It is faster than HTTP and WSS, but it is not suitable for remote communication.
+It is faster than HTTP and WSS, but it is not suitable for remote communication, e.g. it can be used via local JS console.

 ## Tooling

 There are several ways of how to use the JSON-RPC methods.
 One of them is using the `curl` command.
 For example, to get the latest block number, you can use the following command: